AurelieBnt/Weather-ECF/README.md

+#API KEY Update#

-modify strings.xml.dist with your API KEY remove .dist from the file name
+>modify strings.xml.dist with your API KEY
+>remove .dist from the file name